 Tag Archive for 'microformats'

-Apparently it is blog day.
+Apparently it is.
 For this exercise, I have chosen to share six blogs that I think my readers might find interesting.
 Given that the majority of my readers are librarians, the first few are more tech oriented blogs that might be off their radar.

 - Unit Structures by Fred Stutzman — Regular readers might recognize this site as I have pointed to his posts numerous times.
 Fred, a PhD student here at UNC and a co-founder of claimid.com, focuses his research on identity and social networking.
 He has done some fascinating research on Facebook usage at UNC and has developed some valuable theories (Situational Relavance, The Network Effect Multiplier, etc.) concerning social networking.
 Anyone interested in how social software fits into the university life should check out Fred’s writings.
 One recent post of interest that I don’t believe I have yet pointed out is Orientation 2.0.